 The draw weight and overall weight

-This Tenpoint crossbow is your average beginner friendly crossbow.
+This Tenpoint crossbow is your average beginner-friendly crossbow.
 Its 165lbs draw weight is well within the accepted standard for such a crossbow.
-Also, it is a compact bow that does not weight a lot.
-It comes with 97 FP Kinetic Energy and the power stroke is 13.5 inch.
+Also, it is a compact bow that does not weigh a lot.
+It comes with 97 FP Kinetic Energy and the power stroke is 13.5 inches.

 Overall the crossbow weighs 6.6 pounds.
 It is thus one of the lightest crossbows within this price point.
 In terms, of length, it measures 37.75 inches which is also within the accepted range for such a crossbow.

 As with its draw weight and overall weight, the performance of this crossbow is not extraordinary.
 Nonetheless, given its price tag, this isn’t necessarily a bad thing.
 The 330 FPS speed is acceptable.

 On the other hand, the 19-inch axle to axle width is ideal for shooting in tight positions.
 The powerful limbs, raiser, and energy wheel combine to offer a smooth performance.